thatrobotguy/ABB_IRB_1600_Setup/README.md

 This error happens when `catkin_make` cannot find the package.
 As an example, in case you are missing `ros_industrial_core`, just git clone this `ROS-I` repo [into your catkin workspace](https://github.com/ros-industrial/industrial_core.git).

+If there are any other packages missing, I suggest you google them.
+If you have a crap ton of missing packages, it is possible you messed up your installation of ROS Kinetic.
+The easiet solution for me is to reinsall ROS.

 ## ABB Specific Installation

 Once you have built the moveit libraries from source, we need to get the ABB specific packages.